nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/one-step-validation-flow-based-on-lifecycle-only.md

 Technically, in this tutorial, you will learn how to:

-*   Declare a new permission (using an XML extension)
 *   Declare a new button
 *   Bind that button to a chain that assigns a validation task
 *   Create the validation logic
-*   Define what happens in case the document is rejected.
+*   Define what happens in case the document is approved.

+Before starting the tutorial, you need to set up a new permission "Workflow_validation" which will be associated to Document Type "Workspaces".
+You can find related documentation on how to do it with Studio, see the page [Add a new permission in the UI]({{page version='' space='studio' page='add-a-new-permission-in-the-ui'}}).

 Start the tutorial: